Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

   ], [
     - Move connected devices above available devices (fixed)
     - Bluetooth search needs an indicator (fixed)
-    - Progress during connection would be helpful
+    - Show progress during connection would be helpful
     - Paired devices should be shown differently from available ones
     - It is not clear what the refresh button does
-    - Add option to hide devices that only offer a MAC address
+    - Add an option to hide devices that only offer a MAC address
     - Tooltips are missing
   ],
 )